get-iplayer/get_iplayer/README-get_iplayer.cgi.txt

 get_iplayer PVR Manager
 -----------------------

-The Worlds most insecure web-based PVR Manager adn streaming proxy for get_iplayer ** WARNING ** Never run this in an untrusted environment or facing the internet
+The world's most insecure web-based PVR manager and streaming proxy for get_iplayer ** WARNING ** Never run this in an untrusted environment or facing the internet

     Copyright (C) 2009-2010 Phil Lewis